Who should attend this event?

 Do I need to register?

 Walk-ins are welcome at the event but we encourage you to register ahead of time.
 Due to facility capacity and an interest in preventing over-crowding, we do have limitations on attendance.
-Those who pre-register will have guaranteed access to the event.

 When does registration open?